 Think about whether the surroundings are suitable for getting dressed.

 Is the room warm enough?
 Do you need to turn on a light, or draw the curtains?
 Does the person prefer the door to be open or closed?
 Ask them if they would like to go to the toilet beforehand.

 10. Try shopping together

-When shopping for new clothes, it’s a good idea to think how practical they might be.
+When shopping for new clothes, it’s a good idea to think about how practical they might be.
 Look for clothing that is easy to put on or take off, such as trousers with no fastenings and an elasticated waistband, or tops that fasten with velcro rather than going over the person's head.
-You can find lots of examples in our online shop.

 While it might be nice to have lots of new items to choose from to wear, someone living with dementia may not recognise them as their own items and refuse to wear them.

 Picking out multiple of a favourite item they wear often can help them feel confident in their choice and comfortable when dressing.